Mathematics & Physics

 PHYS 446.
 Topics in Cosmology.
 3 Credits.

 Topics of current interest in cosmology, including cosmic distance ladder, geometry of the expanding universe, thermal history and cosmic microwave background, inflation and the primordial era.
+Fall of odd years.
 Prerequisite: C or better in PHYS 209 or with permission of department chair.

 PHYS 450.
 Seminar.
 1 Credit.

-Single and sequential lectures on special topics in physics.
-Track I majors are required to present a research paper on either a theoretical or experimental topic in the spring semester of the senior year.
+Study of special topics in physics under the guidance of a faculty member.
+B.S. majors will give a final presentation or paper on either a theoretical or experimental topic in the spring semester of the senior year.
+Permission of department chair required.

 PHYS 475.
 Internship for Seniors.
 3 Credits.